furechan/mintalib/README.md

 The `@` operator has been extended to also work with polars expressions.
 This is just syntactic sugar around polars `map_batches`.

-In the following exmaple, you can assign multiple columns using polars `with_columns`.
+In the following example, you can assign multiple columns using polars `with_columns`.

 ```python
 import polars as pl